markpmlim/RGB2YUVConversion/Readme.md

 Step 3: Call the function `vImageMatrixMultiply_PlanarF` to convert the RGB pixels into YpCbCr pixels.
 The YpCbCr pixels are stored in 3 separate destination vImage_Buffers.

 Step 4: Use the function call `vImageConvert_PlanarToChunkyF` to convert the destination  vImage_Buffers into a single vImage_Buffer, *yCbCrBufferFFF*.
-The YpCbCr pixels in this latter vImage_Buffer are in the order CrYpCb and are still in floating point numbers.
+The YpCbCr pixels in this latter vImage_Buffer are in the order CrYpCb and are still in 32-bit floating point format.

-Step 5: Finally, call the function `vImageConvert_RGBFFFtoRGB888_dithered` to convert the floating point values to an interleaved 8-bit format.
+Step 5: Finally, call the function `vImageConvert_RGBFFFtoRGB888_dithered` to convert the 32-bit floating point values to an interleaved 8-bit format.
 The pixels in the rectangular region of `destinationBuffer888` are  in {Cr Yp Cb} chunks.
 Each chunk can be decoded into RGB format if required.

 We can convert the YpCbCr pixels in `destinationBuffer888` back RGBA using the function call `vImageConvert_444CrYpCb8ToARGB8888`.